-After a successful recent reboot of the Problem-Solving Parenting classes (based on the Discipline that Doesn’t Hurt curriculum created by Linda Ladd), I’ve decided to teach the classes on a regular basis because I really love doing it.
+After a successful recent reboot of the Parenting for Attunement classes ), I’ve decided to teach the classes on a regular basis because I really love doing it.
 I’m in talks with a couple of other community organizations to bring them there in 2014, but for now I’ll be offering classes in my office waiting room.
 The space is small so seating is limited but it will also make for a more intimate class.

 The reason I love this curriculum is that it’s not about me standing up in front of the room telling people how to raise their kids.
 Generally, I’m against that.
 After all, what makes me the expert on your life?
 I will bring my expertise on child development, family systems and values exploration to class facilitation. but the class is designed to help me guide you to become exactly the parent you need and want to be.